-Furthermore, each integer point in the right-hand side is in $\LD(G)$, so $L_G$ has polytopal support. \end{theorem} For the proof of Theorem \ref{newtonofldpolynomial} and later Theorem \ref{ldpolynomialhomogeneousnewton}, it is convenient to replace $\poly(A)$ by an integrally equivalent flow polytope using the proof techniques from Lemma \ref{arraysgiveflowpolytopes} and Theorem \ref{isomorphism}.
+Analogous to Lemma \ref{arraysgiveflowpolytopes}, we now work toward showing that $\poly(A)$ is integrally equivalent to a flow polytope.
+We use the technique with which we constructed $\gr(G)$ in Lemma \ref{arraysgiveflowpolytopes} togetherwith the proof idea of Theorem \ref{isomorphism}.
 Begin with the case where $G$ is a complete graph.
-By introducing slack variables $z_{i,\,j}$ for the inequalites in the augmented constraint array (not $0\leq y_{i,\,j}\leq 1$), we get equations $Y_{i,\,j}$ given by
+By introducing slack variables $z_{ij}$ for the inequalities in the augmented constraint array (not $0\leq y_{ij}\leq 1$), we get equations $Y_{ij}$ given by

-Applying the exact same transformation used in the proof of Lemma \ref{arraysgiveflowpolytopes}, we get equivalent equations $Z_{i,\,j}$ given by
+Applying the exact same transformation used in the proof of Lemma \ref{arraysgiveflowpolytopes}, we get equivalent equations $Z_{ij}$ given by

-To move from the complete graph to any simple graph, just set $y_{i,\,j}=0$ and $z_{i,\,j}=0$ whenever $(j,i)\notin E(G)$.
-We can realize the solutions to the $Z_{i,\,j}$ as points in a flow polytope of some graph.
-However, to account for the additional restrictions $0\leq y_{i,\,j}\leq 1$, we view it as a \textbf{capacitated flow polytope}.
+To move from the complete graph to any simple graph, just set $y_{ij}=0$ and $z_{ij}=0$ whenever $(j,i)\notin E(G)$.
+We can realize the solutions to the $Z_{ij}$ as points in a flow polytope of some graph.
+However, to account for the additional restrictions $0\leq y_{ij}\leq 1$, we view it as a \newword{capacitated flow polytope}.
 This is for convenience and is not mathematically significant since any capacitated flow polytope is integrally equivalent to an uncapacitated flow polytope \cite[Lemma 1]{cap}.

-\begin{definition} Define the \textbf{augmented constraint graph} $\agr(G)$ to have vertex set $\{v_{i,\,j}:\, 1\leq j\leq i\leq n \}\cup \{v_{n+1,\,n+1}\}$ with the ordering $v_{1,\,1}<v_{2,\,1}<\cdots < v_{n,\,1}<v_{2,\,2}<\cdots<v_{n,\,n}<v_{n+1,\,n+1}$ and edge set $E_a\cup E_z \cup E_y$ labeled by the variables $a_{i,\,j}$, $z_{i,\,j}$, and $y_{i,\,j}$ respectively, where
+\begin{definition} Define the \newword{augmented constraint graph} $\agr(G)$ to have vertex set $\{v_{ij}\mid 1\leq j\leq i\leq n \}\cup \{v_{n+1,n+1}\}$ with the ordering $v_{11}<v_{21}<\cdots < v_{n1}<v_{22}<\cdots<v_{nn}<v_{n+1,n+1}$ and edge set $E_a\cup E_z \cup E_y$ labeled by the variables $a_{ij}$, $z_{ij}$, and $y_{ij}$ respectively, where

-and we take indices $(n+1,\,j)$ to refer to $(n+1,\,n+1)$.
+and we take indices $(n+1,j)$ to refer to $(n+1,n+1)$.
 Define a netflow vector $\bm{a}_G^{\mathrm{aug}}$ by reading each row of the array

 from right to left and reading the rows from top to bottom. \end{definition}